 Teaching this programme has been both challenging and gratifying.
 I have had the pleasure in seeing how much the students have developed their bread making skills with this programme.
 It’s truly rewarding to share my knowledge of the industry onto students and help their careers.

-Can you share the top 5 qualities of good baker?
+Can you share the top 5 qualities of a good baker?

 I think good bakers need to possess the following qualities: